fmerian/awesome-product-hunt/README.md

 This repository is maintained by [@fmerian](https://producthunt.com/@fmerian).

 - launched twice on Product Hunt in 2022;
-- contributed to launching 20+ dev-first products in 2023;
+- contributed to launching 40+ dev-first products in 2023 and 2024;
 - among the most active users;
 - 2022 Community Member of the Year (runner-up).